Dineshs91/soft-delete-options-in-django/README.md

 # Both user and user login are soft deleted.
 ```

 Here, restoring user will also restore all its login's.
+So all the related objects are also restored.

 ```
 user.undelete()